MeKrishnaKumar/Style-Sync/README.md

 Project demo link: https://lemon-pond-0aae85700.4.azurestaticapps.net/

+Watch the demo video must because in which I have explain all that things, some time Microsoft azure deploy link not supporting php integration, So for fixing it I used phpmyadmin it is working only on visual studio code editor or on php localhost server not on Microsoft azure website.

- Project demo video link: https://youtu.be/cOWsrRLXMD0
+ Project demo video link: https://youtu.be/cOWsrRLXMD0 I am working on it and I shall definitely solve it.

+ Some of alternative can be used for it like AWS, heroku etc.

 ![Style-Sync - Cloths   accessories which sync with your Style  and 3 more pages - Krishna_Star - Microsoft​ Edge 20-11-2023 23_21_00](https://github.com/MeKrishnaKumar/Style-Sync/assets/127874689/f6cbc435-c61d-44fc-9beb-e7788b21827b)
 ![Style-Sync - Cloths   accessories which sync with your Style  and 3 more pages - Krishna_Star - Microsoft​ Edge 20-11-2023 23_21_13](https://github.com/MeKrishnaKumar/Style-Sync/assets/127874689/fd4f2e3c-294e-44bf-adfa-edf453ecd79f)